Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 ### Automatic Task Creation Origins

-Automatic task creation on Hornbill can originate from numerous sources.
+Automatic task creation in Hornbill can originate from numerous sources.

-Individual applications, for example Project Manager will create and assign human tasks as part of running a project.
-These tasks are said to "belong" to the project, but are assigned to individual(s) humans for completion.
+Individual applications, for example Project Manager, will create and assign human tasks as part of running a project.
+These tasks are said to "belong" to the project, but are assigned to one or more humans for completion.

 Hornbill's workflow orchestration is the primary source of human task generation.
-Read more about [Hornbill Workflow Orchestration](/esp-fundamentals/core-capabilities/workflow-orchestration).
+(Read more about [Hornbill Workflow Orchestration](/esp-fundamentals/core-capabilities/workflow-orchestration).)
 In summary, workflow orchestration is the process of coordinating, organizing, and managing various tasks, resources, and systems within a business process to achieve a desired outcome.
 It involves automating tasks, sequencing activities, orchestrating human activity, and integrating tools, systems and applications to ensure seamless execution and delivery of the workflow.

-One of the primary characteristics of human tasks that originate from workflow orchestration in Hornbill is the notion of 'Outcomes'.
+One of the primary characteristics of human tasks that originate from workflow orchestration in Hornbill is the notion of *outcomes*.
 In general terms, human task outcomes refer to the results or consequences that emerge from the completion of tasks requiring human intervention within a workflow.
 These outcomes are typically characterized by the decisions, actions, or judgments made by individuals while performing their assigned tasks.
-Human task outcomes play a critical role in shaping the overall progression, flow and outcomes of a workflow.
+Human task outcomes play a critical role in shaping the overall progression, flow, and outcomes of a workflow.

 Some common aspects of human task outcomes include:

 - __Decision-making__: Human task outcomes often involve making decisions, such as approvals, rejections, or choosing between multiple options.
 These decisions can directly impact the subsequent steps in a workflow and determine the final outcome.